 In 2018, the FBI's Internet Crime Complaint Center (IC3) received 20,373 complaints about BEC incidents, with losses totaling well over $1B.

-These criminal schemes have become ever more sophisticated because the potential payoff is huge.
+These criminal schemes have become increasingly sophisticated because the potential payoff is huge.

 Protect • Detect • Respond